-- Appropriate courses in pathophysiology, nutrition and pharmacology can be transferred to meet requirements of the nursing major if they were completed within 5 years of matriculation at Jewell. - Prerequisite science courses and other nursing courses must have been completed within 10 years of the beginning of the program. - Once a student has begun William Jewell College nursing courses at the 200-level or higher, credit in nursing courses from other institutions can no longer be transferred for use toward the major in nursing at William Jewell.
+- Prerequisite science courses must have been completed within 10 years of the beginning of the program. - Once a student has begun William Jewell College nursing courses at the 200-level or higher, credit in nursing courses from other institutions can no longer be transferred for use toward the major in nursing at William Jewell.